TEMPERAMENTS XIX: Young IIEntire Contents Copyright © 2013 CBH

 7. Tune e' pure to a, then lower it a little, squeezing the interval so it has a perceptible but not overly blatant wave.
 Compare g–d' to a–e'.
-Now drop down the octave from e' to e, which of course must be tuned perfect.
+Now drop down the octave from e' to e, which of course must be tuned pure.

 8. Another narrow fifth is e–b.
 Check this interval against against f–c', g–d' and a–e': Each one should beat just a little more than the previous as you ascend the keyboard.